 Network Access Fee

-$15/year optional fee charged to students taking 6 or more credits during the fall semester.
+The optional student alumni fee is charged to students taking 6 or more credits during the fall semester.
 Students must notify UAS cashier or Alumni Office if they would like to opt out of the fee two weeks following the start of the Fall term.
 Students starting in the Spring will need to notify the UAS Alumni Office for membership.

 A lab/material fee may be charged for certain courses that require the use of special materials, supplies, services, or equipment as noted in course descriptions.